Skip to content

 Setup order at the venue

-1. Linen down
+1. Linen on the table

 2. Chafing dish frame assembled